Bacteriawa/Luminol/docs/CONTRIBUTING_EN.md

 We regularly merge existing PRs.
 If there are some small problems, we'll help you solve them by editing your PR.

-But, if your PR is from a organization, we can NOT edit your PR, so we must merge your PR manually.
+But, if your PR is from an organization, we can NOT edit your PR, so we must merge your PR manually.

-So, don't use orgnization accounts for fork!
+So, don't use organization accounts for fork!

 See also [This issue](https://github.com/isaacs/github/issues/1681), and then you'll know why we can't edit PRs from organizations.